Husnetdinov/symptom_checker_aws/README.md

-### AWS deployment program of the disease - symptom check webapp
+### AWS deployment program of the disease - symptom checker webapp
 The data was prepared using NLP alongside a team of medical experts

 #### disease_description.json